rsmuc/health_monitoring_plugins/health_monitoring_plugins/check_snmp_port/README.md

 -  -p PORT               The port you want to monitor ('scan' for scanning)
 ```

+### Running the unit tests

+To run the unittests for check_snmp_port.py:

+    apt-get install python-pytest
+    py.test unittest.py -v --capture=sys

+It's required that SNMPv2 with read cmmunity public is enabled on the host, that runs the test

 ### TODO:
 * Implement SNMPv3
 * It should be possible to enter a list of ports that should be checked